 From centralized architecture to decentralized architecture: How data sharing fine-tunes Amazon Redshift workloads

-Amazon Redshift is a fully managed, petabyte-scale, massively parallel data warehouse that offers simple operations and high performance.
+Amazon Redshift is a fast, petabyte-scale cloud data warehouse delivering the best price-performance.
 It makes it fast, simple, and cost-effective to analyze all your data using standard SQL and your existing business intelligence (BI) tools.
-Today, Amazon Redshift has become the most widely used cloud data warehouse.
+Today, tens of thousands of customers run business-critical workloads on Amazon Redshift.

 With the significant growth of data for big data analytics over the years, some customers have asked how they should optimize Amazon Redshift workloads.
 In this post, we explore how to optimize workloads on Amazon Redshift clusters using Amazon Redshift RA3 nodes, data sharing, and pausing and resuming clusters.
 For more cost-optimization methods, refer to Getting the most out of your analytics stack with Amazon Redshift.

 First, let’s review some key features:

 - RA3 nodes – Amazon Redshift RA3 nodes are backed by a new managed storage model that gives you the power to separately optimize your compute power and your storage.
 They bring a few very important features, one of which is data sharing.
 RA3 nodes also support the ability to pause and resume, which allows you to easily suspend on-demand billing while the cluster is not being used.